tipputa/Circular-genome-visualizer/README.md

 There are five arguments as follows:
 <ol>
 <li> path to output directory </li>
-<li> path to the setting file; please check seetting file description</li>
+<li> path to the setting file; please check the below description of the setting file</li>
 <li> optional: key words for output files; default: "test" </li>
 <li> optional: the  minimum number of genes in each cluster for visualization; default: 1 </li>
 <li> optional: the column name in the setting file for sorting. default: None </li>
 </ol>

 #### Setting file
-This file will be outputed as "RingOrder_*_df.tsv".
-Please check ./testResult/RingOrder_aligned_df.tsv.
+This file will be outputed as "RingOrder_*_df.tsv" by runAllProcess.py and runAfterBlastProcess.py.
+Please check ./testResult/RingOrder_aligned_df.tsv. and ./testResult/changed_setting.tsv.
 <table>
 <tr>
   <td>AccNo</td>